Spiritdude/Slicer4RTN/README.md

   - [ ] Cura Engine
   - [x] [Mandoline (Python)](https://github.com/revarbat/mandoline-py) (`mandoline`): creates bad G-code for now, struggles with pointy structures (after inverse conic mapping), not recommended
 - [ ] port to Python: larger developer pool than with Perl (must be fully compatible with its Perl version) and have more geometrical libraries available
-- [ ] recognize overhangs, segment sub-volumes and choose proper slicing methods and conic-center (that's a complex undertake)
+- [ ] recognize overhangs, segment sub-volumes and choose proper slicing methods and conic-centers (that's a complex undertake)

 ## 3-, 4- and 5-axis Printing
 - 3-axis: use `--angle=25` or so, and preview the G-code before you print, see [90 Overhangs without Support Structure with Non-Planar Slicing on 3-axis Printer](https://xyzdims.com/2021/03/03/3d-printing-90-overhangs-without-support-structure-with-non-planar-slicing-on-3-axis-printer/)